Let’s Talk About Pain – Chronic Pain Awareness Month

 Chronic pain patients experience stigma and shame daily because they are afraid to speak up about their experiences for fear of not being believed, for fear of being labeled as an addict or attention seeking, and for fear of others not understanding what non-stop pain means to those of us who suffer from it.

 My chronic pain experience started over 20 years ago at age 22.
+What does pain really look like?
+Here’s me at 43 years of age.

 I sought help everywhere, but no one could help me figure out why I was in so much pain until 2009, when I was officially diagnosed with Ankylosing Spondylitis.